 Reluctantly, with much apprehension about my ability, I finally seated myself at the computer, offered a prayer, and embarked on the journey of putting words to what you know as Light Bearers: The Awakening.

 I grabbed what time I could, writing only when my two youngest boys were at preschool two days a week.
 More quickly than I could have imagined, I had a novel.
 I always thought when my youngest son entered elementary school, I would head right back to a physical therapy clinic.
 I didn’t see this detour coming.
 However, I am preparing to launch the sequel, Light Bearers: The Deliverance in the Spring of 2024.
 The third book in the Light Bearers series has a finished first draft and I have started writing in a whole new series.
 And in case you're wondering, this new series also came from a dream.

-I don’t think I am done with physical therapy, I even got to use some of my knowledge in the second book (fun hint), but I am excited about what God has done in and through me to bring these books to you.
-It turns out I am a storyteller and I absolutely love to write.
-I also truly believe in the power of the written word to change lives for good and I know these stories will do that for you as they have done for me while I wrote them.
+I don’t think I'm done with physical therapy, I even got to use some of my knowledge in the second book (fun hint), but I am excited about what God has done in and through me to bring these books to you.
+I have heard many testimonies of the Lord healing people through The Awakening, and as it turns out I am a storyteller and I absolutely love to write.
+I also truly believe in the power of the written Word to change lives for good and I know these stories will do that for you as they have done for me while I wrote them.